giulioz/connect-europe/README.md

 Please use [`yarn`](https://classic.yarnpkg.com/en/docs/getting-started) to manage packages and dependencies.

 - `yarn dev`: runs the backend and the frontend concurrently, in development live-reload mode,
-- `yarn dev-frontend`: runs the frontend, in development live-reload mode,
+- `yarn build`: builds everything,
-- `yarn dev-backend`: runs the backend, in development live-reload mode.
+- `yarn start`: runs the backend in production mode.

 You can find package specific scripts in the packages readme.